Shraneid/MonopolyProject/README.md

         }
 ```
 * Cells for Gameboard where we have to distinguish every cell types (Jail, Start, Free parking, and other cells that contains buildings, cost to buy etc...)
-* We actually created a text file containing every of the 40 Cells with every street name and cost of it.
 For each cell, we can access to its property (Value of the street, name of the street) with the instance of PropertyCell, an inherited class from Cell.
 This includes every cell except for Startcell, Jailcell,GoToJailCell and FreeParking which have an exclusive class.
 ```cs
         internal static Cell GetCell(int index, CellType cellType)